18 Apr Planning a Baby Shower

 Some mothers-to-be will look to have a registry with a department store.
 This is due to the number of varied items that can be included in this list.
 The registry list can be filled with baby related items from nappies, bottles, toys, clothes and more.
 If there is a list, be sure to check what is on it and once you have made your purchase ensure that the store removes the items from the list.

 We recommend stores that have online baby registries as they have the ability to create and update the baby registry online as well as monitoring gift purchases.
 With multiple stores and the ability to purchase online, it makes this registry easy to use and convenient for your guests.

 What do the men do?

-In current times, friends of the new father-to-be may look at a celebration of their own – a “man-ternity” party (coming soon)!
+In current times, friends of the new father-to-be may look at a celebration of their own – a “man-ternity” party may be an idea!

 If you are looking for someone to take on of all the above for you Be sure to check out our baby shower page and let our team assist with planning a baby shower for you.

 Are you planning a baby show?
 What games have you seen at a baby shower? let us know by joining the discussion down below in the comments section 🙂